SoGar-code/GestionBilicence/README.md

 ## Packages:

 - "csvImport" - package containing the methods to import.
+- "dao" - package of classes for the DAO design pattern.
 - "edition" - panel used to edit the different objects of the database.
 - "general" - classes used in other parts of the program.
-    * Includes the subpackage "dao" including classes for the DAO design pattern.
 - "statistics" - panel used to display statistics about the students and their marks.
+- main class "GestionBilicence.java".

 ## Installation procedure: